jonom/silverstripe-betternavigator/README.md

 **For Developers**

- * When in Dev Mode links are included for accessing most of SilverStripe's [URL Variable Tools](http://doc.silverstripe.org/framework/en/reference/urlvariabletools)
+ * When in Dev Mode links are included for accessing most of Silverstripe's [URL Variable Tools](http://doc.silverstripe.org/framework/en/reference/urlvariabletools)
  * Developers can access these tools on a live website by nominating themselves as a developer in the site config

 ## Requirements

-SilverStripe 4.0 (3.1+ through previous releases)
+Silverstripe 4.0 (3.1+ through previous releases)

 ## Installation